-Interested in more news, technology and clinical studies about Radiation Oncology?
+Interested in more news, technology and clinical studies about MRI?
 Click here to get full access to daily news about this topic and more with your free registration on AuntMinnie.com.

 Researchers turn to technologists for better clinical histories April 11, 2014 -- Researchers from Ohio were able to dramatically improve the clinical histories submitted with patient images by turning to radiologic technologists, who provided far more detailed -- and useful -- histories than referring physicians.
 The researchers believe the more complete histories will lead to better image interpretation.